kundudeb/kundudeb.github.io/index.md

 I (co)-organized a special session on 'Arithmetic Aspects of Galois Representations' with Antonio Lei at the [CMS Winter Meeting in Vancouver, BC](https://www2.cms.math.ca/Events/winter24/sessions_scientific#aag) (Nov 29 - Dec 2, 2024).

-I will be (co)-organizing the [37th Automorphic Forms Workshop](http://automorphicformsworkshop.org/index.html) to be held at the University of North Texas, Denton (Apr 30 - May 4, 2025).
+I am (co)-organizing the [37th Automorphic Forms Workshop](http://automorphicformsworkshop.org/index.html) to be held at the University of North Texas, Denton (Apr 30 - May 4, 2025).
 This is funded by the NSF grant DMS-2442586.

 ## Expository Talks, Articles, and Course Notes